About Us

 Christina Judge, MA, CFRE, Executive Director

-Christina Judge is a 30-year veteran of the nonprofit sector.
-Prior to Mental Health Connection, Christina was Executive Director of The Jordan Elizabeth Harris Foundation, a North Texas nonprofit focused on suicide prevention training and education.
-Her experience includes executive leadership, program management, fund development, and marketing and communications.
-She has worked in various roles with the United States Army, higher education, child welfare, healthcare, and mental health.
+Before joining Mental Health Connection, Christina was the Executive Director of The Jordan Elizabeth Harris Foundation, a leading North Texas nonprofit focused on suicide prevention education and training.
+Throughout her career, she has developed expertise in executive leadership, program development, fundraising, and strategic communications.

-A native of the Baltimore/Washington, D.C. area, Christina moved to Texas in 1992.
-Dedicated to serving her community, she has served on the boards of CASA of Tarrant County, Association of Fundraising Professionals, Hope Floats Foundation, and is the Rotary Club of Fort Worth’s incoming secretary.
-She is actively involved in several community mental health committees and task forces.
+Originally from the Baltimore/Washington, D.C. area, Christina relocated to Texas in 1992.
+She has remained deeply engaged in the community, serving on the boards of CASA of Tarrant County, the Association of Fundraising Professionals, and the Hope Floats Foundation.
+She currently serves on the board of directors of the Rotary Club of Fort Worth and actively participates in several mental health-focused committees and task forces.

-Christina received a Master of Arts degree from Texas Woman’s University in Sociology with concentrations in demographics and field research, as well as a Bachelor of Arts degree from the University of Maryland, College Park, in government and politics.
+Christina holds a Master of Arts in Sociology from Texas Woman’s University, with a concentration in demographics and field research, and a Bachelor of Arts in Government and Politics from the University of Maryland, College Park.
 She is a Certified Fundraising Executive (CFRE).

 Kim Brennan, M. Ed., Strategic Initiatives Director

-Kim has a Master of Arts degree in Education from Pepperdine University, and a Bachelor of Arts degree in social work from San Diego State University.
+She holds a Master of Arts in Education from Pepperdine University and a Bachelor of Arts in Social Work from San Diego State University.

 Board of Directors